wp-plugins/thinktwit/readme.txt

  * Automated cleanup process that runs periodically according to user setting
  * Internationalised using i18n meaning that if it isn't in your language it's easy to translate!
 See Other Notes for more details
  * Gracefully deals with Twitter errors and adds them to the PHP error log
+ * Supports live updates of tweets when using no-caching (AJAX)

 Requirements/Restrictions:
 -------------------------
- * Works with Wordpress 2.8.6 to 4.1, not tested with other versions
+ * Works with Wordpress 3.2 to 4.3, not tested with other versions
  * Can be installed using the widgets sidebar
  * Can also be used via shortcode or Output Anywhere (PHP function call)
  * Uses Twitter REST API v1.1 Application-only authentication and therefore requires an application key (see installation)